armijnhemel/devicecode/doc/creating_a_dump_file.md

 Note: there appear to be differences depending on which version of TechInfoDepot is used and the different subsites do not seem to be properly synced.
-The English language subsite seems to have more data, so it might be better to go to <https://en.techinfodepot.shoutwiki.com/wiki/Special:Export> to create the export.
+The English language subsite sometimes seems to have more data, so it might be better to go to <https://en.techinfodepot.shoutwiki.com/wiki/Special:Export>
+to create the export.

 ### WikiDevi